|Learn how to provide affordable housing for all.

 - Creating affordable housing often involves multiple constituencies and multiple social institutions.
 More is required than simply persuading or satisfying a few people or groups, or even the public at large.
 Affordable housing activities may need advocates to set the process in motion; developers to acquire the land; architects to design the homes; banks to finance them; local governments to approve the plans; businesses to sell the building materials; construction workers to do the actual building; building inspectors to monitor the construction; agents to sell the homes; and buyers to buy them.
 To understate the case, the creation of actual affordable housing units takes more than the efforts of a citizen or single group of citizens; it requires highly skilled coordination among many people.

 - Many of these constituencies have financial as well as ideological interests.
 The developers, landlords, bankers, businesses, and construction workers all need some income from their work, enough income to justify their time spent.
-While community workers can sometimes serve without pay, builders and bankers can rarely do so.
+While community workers can sometimes serve without pay, builders and bankers rarely do.
 Their legitimate financial needs must be satisfied, just as the needs of the buyer or renter of the finished home.

 So creating affordable housing is challenging indeed.
 It is a complex and multilevel problem.
 But the advantage of multilevel problems is that there are multilevel solutions.
 The flip side of the challenge is that there are many entry points into the problem, many actions to create affordable housing that one can take.
-The bigger the elephant, the more ways to mount it and lead it in your direction.

 Many of these actions, especially those on a citizen level, can be taken by people without specific expertise in the housing field.
-Expertise helps; but an essential co-requisite is caring about creating affordable housing in one's community, and being willing to put in the effort to help make it happen.
+Expertise helps, but an essential co-requisite is caring about creating affordable housing in one's community, and being willing to put in the effort to help make it happen.

 The actions below are arranged by category (citizen, local government, social agency, etc.), depending upon who might be most likely to be the primary initiator.
 Certain actions might be most appropriate for a citizen to take, others for local government or nongovernmental organizations.
 But we stress that these distinctions, while generally accurate, are loose and approximate.
 Some duplication and overlap exist.
 Many of the actions below can be taken by many different kinds of actors, and the listing below is simply a rough guide.